mariomulansky/PySpike/Readme.md

 # PySpike

 PySpike is a Python library for numerical analysis of spike train similarity.
-Its core functionality are the implementation of the bivariate [ISI and SPIKE distance](http://www.scholarpedia.org/article/Measures_of_spike_train_synchrony).
+Its core functionality is the implementation of the bivariate [ISI and SPIKE distance](http://www.scholarpedia.org/article/Measures_of_spike_train_synchrony).
 Additionally, it allows to compute multi-variate spike train distances, averaging and general spike train processing.

 All source codes are published under the liberal [MIT License](http://opensource.org/licenses/MIT).